Janefer Boke outside Nyamekongoroto catch-up centre, Migori, southwest Kenya

 Despite gaining global attention during the COVID-19 pandemic and international lockdowns, the shadow pandemic of GBV continues.

-New research shows that as many as 45,000 women and girls worldwide were killed by intimate partners or family members in 2021 alone.
+New research from the UN shows that as many as 48,800 women and girls worldwide were killed by intimate partners or family members in 2022 alone.
 Of all the women and girls intentionally killed last year, some 56% were killed by intimate partners or other family members.
 More than five women or girls were killed every hour by someone in their own family, that means a woman is killed every 11 minutes!

 Challenging this cannot fall to women alone.
 We need male allies, to understand the everyday issues and threats that women are facing, starting in their own homes.
 That’s why VSO’s male engagement programmes in Sierra Leone, Nepal and Zimbabwe are helping to break down these boundaries by recruiting men to advocate within their communities for women’s rights.